nickypangers/passport-visa-api/README.md

 To GET the visa stats of a country, <pre>https<nolink>://passportvisa-api.herokuapp.com/api/{passport country}</pre>

-To GET the list of countries sorted by the visa requirements of a country, <pre>https<nolink>://passportvisa-api-herokuapp.com/list/api/{passport country}</pre>
+To GET the list of countries sorted by the visa requirements of a country, <pre>https<nolink>://passportvisa-api.herokuapp.com/list/api/{passport country}</pre>

+To GET the list of countries,

+<pre>https<nolink>://passportvisa-api.herokuapp.com/countryList</pre>

 where the passport country and destination country are in ISO 2 Country code format.
 To see all the ISO 2 Country codes, visit [here](https://en.wikipedia.org/wiki/ISO_3166-1_alpha-2)